What is gynecomastia?

-Adolescent gynecomastia is a common condition where the tissue under a young man’s nipples starts to grow and can look like small breasts.
-Gynecomastia happens during the early years of puberty and usually goes away within a few months to a year.
+Gynecomastia is a common condition where the tissue under a young man’s nipples starts to grow and can look like small breasts.
+Pubertal gynecomastia happens during the early years of puberty and usually goes away within a few months to a year.

-Adolescent gynecomastia is caused by a change in the balance of hormones (natural chemicals in your body) during puberty.
+Gynecomastia that occurs during puberty is caused by a change in the balance of hormones (natural chemicals in your body).
 It happens to most boys between the ages of 12 and 14 years old when their bodies are changing.
 Gynecomastia can also be caused by using drugs such as marijuana.
 Very rarely, gynecomastia can be caused by a tumor or a serious disease of the liver or kidneys.

 Gynecomastia is not caused by breast cancer.